- Financial Aid

 In addition to online orders for tax transcripts, the IRS has provided the ability to print a transcript on demand.
 Aid applicants who are not able to use the IRS Data Retrieval Tool may print tax transcripts at:

 How can I get a copy of my W2 Forms?

-You can request a copy of your W2 Forms from your employer or by calling the IRS Customer Service number at (800) 908-9946.
+You can request a copy of your W2 Forms from your employer or by going online to the IRS website, at www.irs.gov.

 I have viewed my Award Notification in Web Advisor.
 What do I do now?